Pregnant While In a Car Accident?

 Contact a Car Accident Attorney

 Before saying yes to an insurance settlement, consult with a local Maryland car accident lawyer about the value of your car accident claim.
 If you or your baby suffered any injuries or traumas in the crash, the insurance company may try to categorize your pregnancy as a pre-existing condition.
 This could lead to a denial of coverage for your medical bills.
 As someone in a car accident while pregnant, you are in a unique situation.
-Consulting with an attorney can help you protect you and your child’s best interests.
+Consulting with a Bethesda personal injury attorney can help you protect you and your child’s best interests.

 Any further questions?
 Great!
 Feel free to contact Malloy Law at 202-464-0727.